saltstack/relenv/README.md

 ## Building on Linux

-Running `python3 ./build.py --clean` will, if successful output a python environment to the `build/` directory.
+Running `python3 mayflower.build.linux --clean` will, if successful, create a python environment to the `build/` directory.
 All of the dependencies needed for Python are located in `build/lib`.

+## Mac OS Dependencies
+- developer tools

+## Building on Mac OS

+Run `python3 mayflower.build.darwin --clean`